Introduction

 Early life in Rode

-James was born in Rode, Somerset, in 1860.
-He was the youngest son of John Packer, a farm labourer, and his wife, Mary Jones.
+James was born at Rode, Somerset, in 1860, the third of three children born to John and Mary Ann Packer.[1]
 His parents married at a Baptist chapel in Frome six years earlier.
+His father was a farm labourer and later a wool dyer and gardener.

-In April 1861, the family lived in Lower Street.
-By April 1871, they were living in Upper Street.
+By April 1861, the family lived in Lower Street and by April 1871, they had moved to Upper Street.
 In this street was the Cross Keys Inn, occupied by Henry Fussell, an innkeeper, grocer and baker.
-When Henry died in 1875, his son, Sidney, took on his business.
+When Henry died in 1875, his son, Sidney, took over his business.

 First marital home in Shaftesbury

-Fanny joined James in the town, and their first child, William Henry, was born there on 4 October 1879.
+Fanny joined James at Shaftesbury, and their first child, William Henry, was born there on 4 October 1879.

 Life at Hardington